namethinh851/template/essays/CodingStandard.md

 ---
 layout: essay
 type: essay
-title: Want To Go From A Good To A GREAT PROGRAMMER?
+title: Want To Be A Great Programmer?
 Start “Assemble-lining” Your Codes!
 # All dates must be YYYY-MM-DD format!
 date: 2018-02-08
 labels: